Quantum dynamical neural networks

 However, despite impressive proof-of-concept results, currently existing approaches that rely on sparsely coupled qubits are not scalable to network sizes and connectivities with tunable weights required for state-of-the-art tasks.

-Proposed Approach
+New Approach

 In qDynnet, I will adopt a completely new and unexplored approach that uses parametrically coupled superconducting quantum oscillators instead of physically coupled qubits.
 This will allow me to obtain quantum neural networks of unprecedented size, connectivity, and tunability.

 To do this, I will shift the paradigm by implementing neurons as basis states of dynamically coupled multi-level quantum oscillators.
-Connections between neurons will be represented as transition rates obtained through different dynamical processes, such as:
+Connections between neurons will be represented as transition rates obtained through different dynamical processes such as:

 1. Parametric coupling